FearsomeTuna/Hybrid/README.md

 ## Dataset preparation

-Prior to training, datasets must be already split and organized in 'train', 'val' and (possibly) 'test' folders.
-Each of these folders must containing subfolders for each class, containing its images.
+Prior to training, datasets must be already split and organized in 'train', 'val' and (possibly) 'test' sets.
+Our setup allows for 3 different ways to initialize the datasets at training/testing:

-To cut some training time, customs files can be provided:
+1. 'train' and 'val' folders with images grouped into subclasses (same as pytorch's torchvision.datasets.ImageFolder requires).

-1. Custom files with list of (image_path, target_class) tuples already calculated.
+2. Custom 'train_init.pt' and 'val_init.pt' files with list of predefined (image_path, target_class) tuples.
+This can be achieved with make_dataset_path.py and split_dataset.py utilities.
-2. Custom files with byte images ready to be loaded whole into memory.
+3. Custom 'train_imgs.pt' and 'val_imgs.pt' files with byte images ready to be loaded whole into memory.
+This can be achieved with make_inmemory_dataset.py utility (which takes custom paths file as input).

-These custom files can be generated using some of the utilities in `tool/dataset_tool` folder.
+These custom files are based on torch.save and torch.load functions.

 Dataset organization must be declared in config file for correct dataset import (see <a href='#configSection'>config</a> section for more info).